<?xml version="1.0" encoding="UTF-8"?>

 <attr>

-<attrdef>Extension of brief sample description for descriptions extending past 508 characters in length.</attrdef>
+<attrdef>Extension of the sample or station description for descriptions which are greater than 254 characters in length</attrdef>

 <attrdefs>Alaska Division of Geological &amp; Geophysical Surveys</attrdefs>